 We tend to think that critical illness only happens to other people.
 Unfortunately, that’s not the case, and we need to be prepared for a serious diagnosis – for example, cancer, kidney failure or a debilitating immune disease.
 Treatment for these types of conditions can be lengthy and costly, and could keep you from working for some time.
 So, what if your health insurance plan doesn’t cover all the costs involved?
 Luckily, there’s a special insurance to help you cope.
 Here, the team at Expat Insurance gives us the lowdown on critical illness insurance.

 What is critical illness insurance?

-It’s an add-on or “rider” that can be taken up on top of an existing life insurance policy.
-If you come down with an illness, you’ll receive payouts to cover your medical bills and to keep you afloat.
+Critical illness insurance is an add-on or “rider” that can be purchased on top of an existing life insurance policy.
+If you come down with an illness, you’ll receive payouts to cover your medical bills, and to keep you afloat.

 Why is it so important?

 Treatment for critical illnesses is expensive!
 While management of the illness is generally already covered under most health insurance policies in Singapore, this does not account for the loss of income while you undergo treatment and recovery.
 Managing and recovering from cancer, for instance, can be a lengthy process.
 Firstly, there are the therapies to consider, sometimes in addition to surgery.
 There’s also the cost of diagnostic testing, rehabilitation, monitoring and ongoing follow-ups to the doctor until you’re in the clear, and back to your healthy self.